staiyeba/documentation/in_depth/Testing.rst

    $ ctest --schedule-random

-If you want to get the coverage report for the unit tests as well do:
+If you want to get the coverage report for your unit tests as well do:

 ::